ysdn2019/Graduates-List/graduates/samantha-tomlinson.md

 ---
 path: /work/the-hidden-science
 graduate: Samantha Tomlinson
-mainimg: /assets/work/tomlinson_samantha_project3_web_main.png
+cover: /assets/work/tomlinson_samantha_project3_web_main.png
-thumbnailimg: /assets/work/tomlinson_samantha_project3_web_thumbnail.png
+thumbnail: /assets/work/tomlinson_samantha_project3_web_thumbnail.png
 title: The Hidden Science
 groupmembers:
-fields: Illustration, Information Design, Print
+category: Illustration, Information Design, Print
 mediumdimensions:
 description: An exploration of the scientific process of dopamine in the body in context to drug addiction.
 Both pamphlet and poster is designed to communicate with everyday people and distill information in a unique format.
 digitallink: